maltenlz/Compressed-Rule-Ensembles/README.md

 # Compressed-Rule-Ensembles
-R Implementation of Compressed Rule Ensemble Models introduced in "Compressed Rule Ensemble Learning) (2022) by Malte Nalenz and Thomas Augustin, accepted for publication in AIStats 2022.
+R Implementation of Compressed Rule Ensemble Models introduced in "Compressed Rule Ensemble Learning) (2022) by Malte Nalenz and Thomas Augustin, accepted for publication at the AIStats 2022 conference.

 # Install